 Honoring Bryan Slinker

 His ties to the college run deep.
 Dr. Slinker earned his DVM from WSU in 1980 and his PhD in 1982.
 He returned to WSU in 1992, when he joined the faculty in the then Department of Veterinary and Comparative Anatomy, Pharmacology and Physiology (now the Department of Integrative Physiology and Neuroscience).
-He served as chair of that department from 1999-2008, before taking the position as dean in 2009.
+He was chair of that department from 1999-2008, before taking the position as dean from 2009-2019.

 “This college has been a very important part of me for most of my adult life, both as a student and as a faculty member,” says Slinker.
 “It has been my great honor and pleasure to serve as dean of my alma mater.”